CHC Helikopter Service Flight 241: Aftermath

 On 2 June the Norwegian Civil Aviation Authority and the UK Civil Aviation Authority extended the grounding of EC225LP and AS332L2 helicopters, now also including search and rescue flights.
 The updated directives were results of a recommendation in the preliminary report published by the AIBN on 1 June.
 Later that day the European Aviation Safety Agency decided to prohibit all flights with EC225LP and AS332L2 helicopters in Europe.
 On 3 June the US Federal Aviation Administration (FAA) issued a directive prohibiting flights with EC225LP and AS332L2 helicopters.

-The similar military Eurocopter AS532 Cougar and Eurocopter EC725 of Germany and Brazil were grounded around 7 June in response to the accident, and the South Korean Surion was grounded in July 2016.
-A Surion with similar rotor and gearbox suffered rotor separation in 2018.
+The similar military Eurocopter AS532 Cougar and Eurocopter EC725 of Germany and Brazil were grounded around 7 June in response to the accident, and the South Korean Surion was grounded in July.
+(A Surion with similar rotor and gearbox suffered rotor separation in 2018.)
 By July 2016, 80% of the world fleet was on ground.
-The French military continued to operate its fleet.
+The French military continued to operate its aircraft.

 Statoil, who had contracted the helicopter in the crash, permanently ceased use of the Super Puma family of helicopters, even after some restrictions were lifted, and stated their plans were instead to use the Sikorsky S-92 helicopter to replace the Super Puma in contracts going forward.

-As of January 2017, the H225 remains grounded in the U.K. and Norway, and some had returned to service in Asia.
-By 2019, 51 were used mostly for utility.
+As of January 2017, the H225 remained grounded in the UK and Norway, and some had returned to service in Asia.
+By 2019, 51 were in use, mostly for utility.

 A claim by the widow of the British passenger for compensation under the Consumer Protection Act 1987 for a defective gearbox and helicopter is being pursued against the gearbox manufacturer Schaeffler and Airbus, led by Hugh James, solicitors of Cardiff and Balfour Manson of Edinburgh.